 Meet the Team: Whitney Swander, Data and Research Director

-We’re thrilled to welcome Whitney Swander to our team as FBO/Chalkboard Project’s Data and Research Director.
+We’re thrilled to welcome Whitney Swander to our team as FBO’s Data and Research Director.

 07/23/20 ∞ MIN READ

-We’re thrilled to welcome Whitney Swander to our team as Foundations for a Better Oregon/Chalkboard Project’s Data and Research Director.
+We’re thrilled to welcome Whitney Swander to our team as Foundations for a Better Oregon’s Data and Research Director.

-Grounded in the belief that communities hold deep knowledge about the complex challenges they face, Whitney will guide our efforts to reimagine how Oregon’s data systems pinpoint pervasive disparities, and co-designs research with community partners to advance system change for children and families.
-She will join the Chalkboard team on July 31.
+Grounded in the belief that communities hold deep knowledge about the complex challenges they face, Whitney will guide our efforts to reimagine how Oregon’s data systems pinpoint pervasive disparities, and co-design research with community partners to advance system change for children and families.

 Whitney has spent a decade collaboratively developing data-driven solutions through thoughtful and rigorous inquiry.
 Based in Bend, she most recently served as Director of Data and Evaluation at Better Together, where she partnered with local communities to establish and grow cross-sector data and evaluation capacity.